 - In the case of an accident, under a voluntary cooperative agreement between the FAA and the NTSB, the NTSB will lead the accident investigation with the FAA’s support.

 - The NTSB investigation involves standard NTSB procedures and protocols, with the NTSB determining the probable cause and providing its recommendations.

 - The FAA must review and approve any corrective actions that must be taken in the interest of public safety before the vehicle is authorized to return to flight.

 Environmental Review for Licensing and Permitting

-- The licensing of launch and reentry activities and the issuing of experimental permits for reusable suborbital rockets are considered federal actions under the National Environmental Policy Act (NEPA).
-The FAA is responsible for analyzing the environmental impacts associated with proposed licensed or permitted activities.
-AST prepares the appropriate environmental documents NEPA requires as part of the review process.
+- The licensing of launch and reentry activities and the issuing of experimental permits for reusable suborbital rockets are considered federal actions under the National Environmental Policy Act.